Hospice of Lenawee provides compassionate, patient and family-centered care to the people of our community during and after the last season of life.

 You may also use our Online Referral Form.

-A core part of our Hospice Team, Volunteers work in all parts of our program to offer assistance, education, support, and guidance.
+Our Hospice of Lenawee Volunteers work in all parts of our program to offer assistance, education, support, and guidance.
 Volunteers are found in our office, leading support groups, at fundraisers, and helping in community events.
+Each volunteer offers something unique to our services and they are invaluable to our mission.

 To apply please download and print our Volunteer Application PDF and mail it to Hospice of Lenawee.